chdaksh01/Scheduleit-myrepo/README.md

 # Scheduleit-myrepo
 # A web app that helps you organise your day, weekend and more!
-So get started!
+Get organised!
+Features- Sorts all the events according to their start time.

-Made by-
+# Made by-
 Daksh Chaudhary
 Mathematics and Computing Part 1
 Phn No. 8700034469